Surgery for tennis elbow may involve:

 - You still have elbow soreness and pain after more than 6 to 12 months of nonsurgical treatment.

-- You cannot perform daily tasks and activities because of elbow pain.
+- You can't do your daily tasks and activities because of elbow pain.

 How Well It Works